 Behavioral Health Resources

-The Massachusetts Behavioral Health Partnership (MBHP) manages
+The Massachusetts Behavioral Health Partnership (MBHP) manages medical, mental health, and substance use disorder services for:

 - MassHealth Primary Care Clinician (PCC) Plan Members